TheMarlboroMan/dfw-jumpstart/README.md

 - Preloop happens once before loop time is consumed.
 - Postloop happens right before drawing the state.
-- Controller loop happens X times, as much as needed to fill 0.01 seconds of logic.
+- Controller loop happens X times, as much as needed to fill N seconds of logic.
 	- This time is measured by a ldt::fps_counter, property of the kernel.
 	- The value "delta_step" on the kernel represents the 0.01 seconds of logic.
-	- Once 0.01 seconds of logic are run, the screen is refreshed.
+	- Once N seconds of logic are run, the screen is refreshed.
-	- If the application can't catch up with this timestep, the display will appear to skip, but logic will execute...
-If display and logic take too long, this will accumulate and eventually freeze :(.
+	- The loop repeats with N being the time the screen took to refresh or a maximum value set in state_driver::get_max_timestep().

 ###Implement text input.

-Getting the text input to work properly can be tricky, but it is actually easy.
+Getting the text input to work properly seems tricky but it is actually easy.
 Two important things:

 - It is wise not to use the dli::sdl_input (implemented by dfw::input) buffer, but to build your own so you can keep control.
 A simple std::string will do.
 - Control characters (backspace, enter...) do not translate to input, and must be controlled individually as keydown presses.